 Parameter Description excludes List of image name substrings to exclude from a strategy. includes List of image name substrings to include in a strategy.
 At least one image name must match an existing image.
 All excludes are ignored if includes is specified. modify_append_tag String to append to the tag for the destination image.
-For example, if you pull an image with the tag 14.0- 89 and set the modify_append_tag to -hotfix , the director tags the final image as 14.0-89-hotfix . modify_only_with_labels A dictionary of image labels that filter the images to modify.
+For example, if you pull an image with the tag 14.0- 89 and set the modify_append_tag to -hotfix , the director tags the final image as 14.0-89-hotfix .

+Parameter Description modify_only_with_labels A dictionary of image labels that filter the images to modify.
 If an image matches the labels defined, the director includes the image in the modification process. modify_role String of ansible role names to run during upload but before pushing the image to the destination registry. modify_vars Dictionary of variables to pass to modify_role . push_destination The namespace of the registry to push images during the upload process.
 When you specify a namespace for this parameter, all image parameters use this namespace too.
 If set to true , the push_destination is set to the undercloud registry namespace.
-It is not recommended to set this parameters to false in production environments. pull_source The source registry from where to pull the original container images. set A dictionary of key: value definitions that define where to obtain the initial images. tag_from_label Defines the label pattern to tag the resulting images.
-Usually sets to \ {version}-\{release} .
+It is not recommended to set this parameters to false in production environments.
+If this is set to false or not provided and the remote registry requires authentication, set the ContainerImageRegistryLogin parameter to true and provide the credentials with the ContainerImageRegistryCredentials parameter. pull_source The source registry from where to pull the original container images. set A dictionary of key: value definitions that define where to obtain the initial images. tag_from_label Defines the label pattern to tag the resulting images.
+Usually sets to {version}-{release} .